MyrtoLimnios/covid19-biblio/README.md

 <details><summary> <b>Details of approach</b> </summary>1) geographical globe's division using the Voronoi method, centered on the major transportation hubs 2) modeling of the transmission dynamics through agent-based epidemic model for the mobility layers and compartmental for the infection progression 3) individual dynamic where transitions are mathematically defined by chain binomial and multinomial processes</details>

-<details><summary> <b>Solving Method</b> </summary>the model works in discrete time steps, representing a full day, to implement computationally the air travel, the compartmental transitions (where the force of infection takes into account both the infection dynamics and the short-range movement of individuals), and the partial ag1 gregation of the results at the desired level of geographic resolution</details>
+<details><summary> <b>Solving Method</b> </summary>the model works in discrete time steps, representing a full day, to implement computationally the air travel, the compartmental transitions (where the force of infection takes into account both the infection dynamics and the short-range movement of individuals), and the partial aggregation of the results at the desired level of geographic resolution</details>

 #### Model parameters information
 <details><summary> <b>Epidemiological parameters</b> </summary>latent period, infectious period, generation time</details>